jayshreeanand/graph-it/README.md

 - You can also sign up for a new account.
 (You should verify your email through a confirmation link for account confirmation)
 - User authentication - Sign in , sign up, Email verification , Edit profile, Cancel account.
 Randomly generated user avatars using TinyGraphs
 -  Images and videos are initially uploaded to S3.
-Later background works process and resize the images and videos.
+Later background workers process and resize the images and videos.
 Images to 1200 x 600 , 600 x 300 (for thumbnails).
 Videos to 480x and 240px.
 Original uploads are also preserved.
 -  ‘My stories’ section displays users' own stories.
 ‘Explore’ section displays stories by other users
 -  Each story has the following field - Title, description, location (along with latitude, longitude), type(image/video), attachment, timestamps
 - Stories can be created, updated, deleted.
--  Redis + resque for background image processing .Resque dashboard can be accessed here - [https://graph-it-live.herokuapp.com/resque_web](https://graph-it-live.herokuapp.com/resque_web)
+-  Redis + resque for background image and video processing .Resque dashboard can be accessed here - [https://graph-it-live.herokuapp.com/resque_web](https://graph-it-live.herokuapp.com/resque_web)

 ------